Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which data stream category should be assigned to use the data for time-based operations is segmentation and calculated insights?
+### Which data stream category should be assigned to use the data for time-based operations is segmentation and Calculated Insights?

 - [ ] `Individual`.
 - [ ] `Transaction`.